Rookout/docs/docs/workspaces.md

 sidebar_label: Workspaces
 ---

-A Rookout Rule is defined in the context of a Workspace.
+A Workspace allows you to define the context applicable to a set of Rookout Rules.
-A Workspace lets you define the source code to which the Rule is applied to, and offers filtering capabilities (using tags).
+It lets you define the source code to which the Rules are applied to, and offers filtering capabilities (using tags).
-A Workspace allows multiple users to debug the same environment, setting Rules and viewing debug messages online.
+A Workspace allows multiple users to debug the defined context, setting Rules and viewing debug messages online.
 Alternatively, a Workspace can be used to segment environments so each user can debug his own application instances.

 ## Workspace creation